Find Trade Colleges

 Around 91% of students who apply get accepted.
 Of the accepted students, 44% are men and 56% are women.

 68% of RWU students take out loans to afford college costs.
-The average amount of student loans is $11,593 a year.
-The school reports a student loan default rate of 1.2% which is much lower than the average rate of 10.8%!
+The typical student loan amount is $11,593 a year.
+The student loan default rate of 1.2% means most graduates are not struggling to pay off their loans.

 Students who graduate from RWU with a bachelor’s degree make an average of $53,795 during the early years of their career after graduation.